hopperfund/events/index.md

 - Speakers lounge.
 - Quiet/retreat space.
-- Creche.
+- Crèche.
 - Emergency-room, where someone can be taken if they've been harassed, are having a panic attack, or similar.

-###Creche
+###Crèche

 Offering on-site childcare is becoming increasingly common.
 It makes your event a lot more accessible if you can offer to look after kids, especially under 5's, while talks are on.

-As far as we can establish, NZ Childcare Centre Legislation doesn't apply to one-off creches.\*
+As far as we can establish, NZ Childcare Centre Legislation doesn't apply to one-off crèches.\*

 Services that may help: